-- If you do not want to have your costume props inspected or tagged, or if you are not willing to comply with these policies, please do not bring your costume weapons to Comic-Con Special Edition.
+If you do not want to have your costume props or weapons inspected or tagged, or if you are not willing to comply with these policies, please do not bring your costume props or weapons to Comic-Con.

-No handing out of anything—including flyers, stickers, cards, or any promotional item—is allowed in any area inside or outside the San Diego Convention Center, except from within a booth in the Exhibit Hall or when preapproved for placement on the Freebie Tables in Hall A.
+No distribution of any materials—including flyers, stickers, cards, or any promotional item—is allowed in any area inside or outside the San Diego Convention Center, except from within a booth in the Exhibit Hall or when preapproved for placement on the Freebie Tables in the Sails Pavilion.

-Scooters and bicycles are not allowed on the San Diego Convention Center grounds, including inside the building.
-By order of the Fire Marshal, hoverboards are not allowed at Comic-Con Special Edition, including all inside or outside areas of the San Diego Convention Center, and additional venues featuring Comic-Con Special Edition events.
+Scooters, bicycles, and Segways are not allowed on the San Diego Convention Center grounds, including inside the building.
+By order of the fire marshal, hoverboards are not allowed at Comic-Con, including all inside or outside areas of the San Diego Convention Center, and additional venues featuring Comic-Con events.